-The threat to the UK and our interests from international terrorism is substantial.
-This means that there is a strong possibility of a terrorist attack, and an attack may occur without warning.
+The threat to the UK and our interests from international terrorism is severe.
+This means that a terrorist attack is highly likely.

 The terrorist threats we face now are more diverse than before, dispersed across a wider geographical area, and often in countries without effective governance.
 We therefore face an unpredictable situation, with potentially more frequent, less sophisticated terrorist attacks.

 The most significant terrorist threat to the UK and our interests overseas comes from the Al Qa’ida senior leadership based in the border areas of Afghanistan and Pakistan and their affiliates and supporters in other areas.

 The Office for Security and Counter-Terrorism, in the Home Office, works to counter the threat from terrorism.
 Their work is covered in the government’s counter-terrorism strategy, CONTEST.

 The strategy is based on 4 areas of work:

 We are developing and improving our work to protect the UK from terrorism.
 In particular, we are: